vrandall66/front-end-submissions-public/1904/mod-2/game-time/yana-sam-jessie.md

 * [ ] Proficient - Application is fully playable.
 Developers have implemented functionality for all user stories.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, developers have implemented one or more extensions.

-### UX/Accessibility

-* [ ] Novice - The application is confusing or difficult to use.
-* [ ] Advanced Beginner - The application shows effort in the user experience, but the result is not effective.
-The evaluator has some difficulty using the application and may need assistance from developers.
-* [ ] Proficient - The application is pleasant, logical, and easy to use.
-Developers use appropriate semantic elements in markup that allow for both mouse and keyboard navigation to all interactive elements.
-* [ ] Exceptional -  Meets all expectations for `Proficient`.
-In addition, developers implement attributes and ARIA labels where appropriate to allow for a better user experience with a screen reader.
-The application stands on its own to be used by the instructor _without_ guidance from the developers.

-### User Interface
+### UX/UI

 * [ ] Novice - Developers can integrate typography, color choices, and layout in ways that do not detract from legibility.
-* [ ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
+* [ x ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
 * [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

+* Not entirely sold on the crosshair cursor...it's not indicating to me what I can/can't click on.
+Whenever I can click on an element, I should see that pointer cursor to let me know it's something I can interact with.

+* Was able to run through a single round -- don't believe I encountered a daily double, and doesn't appear like I can move onto a further round from here.
+(Or restart a new game without refreshing the page)

 ### CSS/Sass Style

 * [ ] Novice - There are several (10+) instances of duplication and one or two major bugs.
 Developers write code with unnecessary selectors or tags which do not increase clarity.
 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unncessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.
-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+* [ x ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.

+* Good variable naming conventions, they are specific enough to know what they are but generic enough that they won't need to change as the design changes.

+* Would like to see you get some practice with nesting by implementing some hover/active states on your clickable elements

 ### JavaScript Style & OOP